fema-ffrd/overflow/docs/index.md

 ## Why Overflow?

-Traditional hydrological tools are often single-threded and rely on virtual-memory tiling (swapping memory to disk) to handle large datasets.
+Traditional hydrological tools are often single-threaded and rely on virtual-memory tiling (swapping memory to disk) to handle large datasets.
 This creates inefficient I/O patterns with no garuntees on how many times the same tile may be swapped into and out of memory.
 Given the wide availability of multi-core processors in modern computers and the increasing size of raster datasets used for hydrological analysis, existing tools are not well-suited for efficient processing of large-scale terrain data today.
 Overflow was developed to provide a modern solution for large-scale hydrological terrain analysis.

 Every workflow in Overflow is designed for parallel execution using Numba JIT-compiled algorithms.
 This is achieved through state-of-the-art tiled, topological approaches that implement efficient IO access patterns even for global operations.
 Processes in Overflow are guaranteed to complete in a fixed number of passes over the data and create results identical to the authoritative widely used algorithms, regardless of the dataset size.